nogicoder/farcry/README.md

 # Waypoint 20: Add Match Statistics and Match Entities Relationship

-Proceed to the same modifications for the entity `match_statistics` that also references the entity `match`.
+Repeat the same modifications for the entity `match_statistics` that also reference the entity `match`.

 The final database diagram should looks like the following: